giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

       namespace: x7jwz
 ```

-Here is the app CR with the defaults added by the mutating webhook.
+Here is the App CR with the defaults added by the mutating webhook.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1